Posts

 If wanting to try US stocks, start with "low-threshold account opening + small-amount DCA":

-Funds: Start with $5,000 to test, practice and familiarize with rules first, avoid blindly chasing highs;
+Funds: Initially invest $5,000 USD to test, practice and familiarize with rules, avoid blindly chasing highs;

 Targets: Beginners should not pick stocks, directly DCA into US index funds (e.g., S&P 500 ETF), or continue the domestic Nasdaq ETF approach to reduce decision difficulty.

-- Core principle: Match personal understanding + control opportunity cost
+- Core principle: Match personal knowledge + control opportunity cost

-No absolute best solution: USD/Treasury bonds suit those seeking stability and fearing risk (earning certain interest); gold suits hedging inflation and diversifying risk (not relying on a single currency); Nasdaq ETF suits those wanting long-term growth returns and can tolerate minor fluctuations.
+No absolute best choice: USD/Treasury bonds suit those seeking stability and fearing risk (earning fixed interest); gold suits hedging inflation and diversifying risk (not relying on a single currency); Nasdaq ETF suits those wanting long-term growth returns and accepting minor fluctuations.

-Key for beginners: Start with small, simple solutions (e.g., domestic Nasdaq ETF), upgrade strategies after making profits, avoid confidence hits from complex operations or high-risk targets.
+Key for beginners: Start with small, simple plans (e.g., domestic Nasdaq ETF), upgrade strategies after making profits, avoid confidence loss due to complex operations or high-risk targets.

 The copyright of this article belongs to the original author/organization.